2018 Keynote Speaker

 2018 Keynote Speaker #2

-Dr. Karen Miranda-Fernandez is the Vice President for Research and International Affairs and Dean of the College of Hotel, Restaurant and, Tourism Management of Imus Institute of Science and Technology, Philippines.
-She is also the Vice President for Education and Accreditation of Asia Pacific Institute for Events Management (APIEM), United Kingdom.
+Dr. Karen Miranda-Fernandez is the Vice President for Research and International Affairs and Dean of the College of Hotel, Restaurant, and Tourism Management of Imus Institute of Science and Technology, Philippines.
+She is also the Vice President for Education and Accreditation of Asia Pacific Institute for Events Management, United Kingdom.

-She has been appointed as Visiting Professor in Management and Science University and Olympia College in Malaysia; Sahid Tourism Institute of Surakarta and Bandung Institute of Tourism both in Indonesia; four universities in Thailand namely, Maha Sarakham University, Naresuan University, North Bangkok University, and Burapha University; and Ming Chuan University in Taipei, Taiwan.
+She has been appointed as visiting professor in Management and Science University, Universiti Teknologi MARA (UiTM), and Olympia College in Malaysia; Sahid Tourism Institute of Surakarta and Bandung Institute of Tourism both in Indonesia; five universities in Thailand namely, National Institute of Development Administration (NIDA), Maha Sarakham University, Naresuan University, North Bangkok University, and Burapha University International College; and Chung Hua University and Ming Chuan University in Taiwan.